Undergraduate Students | Academic Integrity

 1. inappropriate sanction;

-3. new evidence sufficiently substantial to have affected the outcome of the hearing.
+3. new evidence exists that was not reasonably available at the time the determination was made that is determined to be substantial enough to have changed the outcome of the hearing.

 3. If the dean concludes the sanction was inappropriate, the dean will impose the appropriate sanction.

-The dean will send copies of the final decision letter to the student and the hearing officer, as well as any other appropriate persons.
+The dean will notify the academic integrity staff of the appeal decision.
+The academic integrity staff will send copies of the final decision letter to the student, instructor, the hearing officer, and any other appropriate persons.

 Withdrawal